Ralphie Albert: Career

 He featured for the England national under-19 cricket team in the summer of 2025 against India U19.
 His performances included scoring 50 batting at No.8 in the first innings of the first U19 Test, and in the second; taking ten wickets in the match.

-He made his professional debut for Surrey County Cricket Club in the One-Day Cup against Derbyhire on 22 August 2025, although he did not bat and took no wickets in ten overs.
+He made his professional debut for Surrey County Cricket Club in the One-Day Cup against Derbyshire on 22 August 2025, although he did not bat and took no wickets in ten overs.
 He made an impression as a batsman in his maiden innings two days later when he scored 96 in a total of 289 for 8, and also later took two wickets with his left-arm spin as Surrey won by ten runs on 24 August against Nottinghamshire.
 It was the highest-ever individual score for a maiden List A innings for the county.
 He also made a half century on his first-class cricket debut, scoring 63 the following month away against Hampshire.

+In December 2025, he was named in the England squad for the 2026 Under-19 Men's Cricket World Cup.